pjaudiomv/geocoder-osm-google/README.md

 - No API key required
 - Subject to usage limits (max 1 request per second)
 - Must follow Nominatim's usage policy

-## Best Practices

-1. **Provider Selection**
-   - Use Nominatim for development and low-volume applications
-   - Use Google Maps for production and high-volume applications
-   - Consider implementing a fallback mechanism between providers

-2. **Rate Limiting**
-   - Implement rate limiting when using Nominatim
-   - Respect Google Maps API quotas and limits

-3. **Error Handling**
-   - Always implement proper error handling
-   - Consider implementing retry logic for transient failures

-4. **Caching**
-   - Consider implementing caching for frequently requested locations
-   - Be mindful of cache invalidation for frequently changing data

-## Contributing

-Contributions are welcome!
-Please feel free to submit a Pull Request.

-1. Fork the repository
-2. Create your feature branch (`git checkout -b feature/amazing-feature`)
-3. Commit your changes (`git commit -m 'Add some amazing feature'`)
-4. Push to the branch (`git push origin feature/amazing-feature`)
-5. Open a Pull Request

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgments